Professor Andrew Smith

 About me

-I am Professor of Urban Experiences and I also lead the Sustainable Cities and the Urban Environnment Research Community.
+I am an interdisciplinary Professor of Urban Experiences: I led the Sustainable Cities and the Urban Environment Research Community 2021-2024.
+Previously, I was the PhD co-ordinator for the School of Architecture + Cities (2018-2021).
 I have been at the University of Westminster since 2004.
 Previously, I held lectureships at the University of Kent (2003-4) and at Sheffield Hallam University (1999-2003).
 I read Geography at Cambridge University in the mid 1990s and then moved to Sheffield where I studied for a PhD in a programme of research entitled 'Reimaging the City'.
 This PhD was funded jointly by both Sheffield Hallam University and the University of Sheffield.

 Teaching

 I undertake research supervision at MA and PhD levels.
-I lead one undergraduate modules on the BA Tourism and Events programmes - Eventful Cities - and one postgraduate module: Global Festivals and Events.
+I lead one undergraduate module - Eventful Cities - and two postgraduate modules: Designing Event Spaces and Places and Rethinking Events.

 Research

-I have written on various urban themes, but there are three main strands to my work.
+I have written on various themes, but there are three main strands to my work.

-A second strand relates to the dynamics, inclusivity and commercialisation of parks and urban green spaces.
-I have published multiple papers, reports and chapters that analyse the ways parks and green spaces are used as event venues; and have generated impact via contributions to media articles, design consultations and government inquries.
+The first relates to the management of city parks and urban green spaces.
+I have published multiple papers, reports and chapters that analyse the ways parks and green spaces are used as event venues; and have generated impact via contributions to media articles, design consultations and government inquires.

 The third strand is my work on urban tourism, especially the role of iconic projects and monumental urbanism in tourism.
 This work is focused mainly on UK cities, but I have also published research on Oslo, Barcelona and Valletta.
 I am the co-editor of 'Destination London: The Expansion of the Visitor Economy' - an open access book published by the University of Westminster Press in 2019.